WhitelistVideo

 4. Zero Customer Support for Parents

-Why It Happens: Support costs money.
-Schools pay for support contracts.
-Parents don't.
-It's that simple.
+Why It Happens: Support staff costs money.
+Schools pay for support contracts; parents don't.
+It’s a simple budget decision for them.

 The 1.3-Star Rating: What Parents Are Saying

-Let's look at actual reviews from the App Store and Google Play:
+The reviews on the App Store and Google Play tell the story:

 "Downloaded this app thinking it would help monitor my son's phone.
 It does absolutely nothing.
 Waste of time." — App Store Review